fwerkor/capos/README.md

 3. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/

 4. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.
+Choosing LuCI is recommended

 5. (Optional) Run `make download` to download sources required to ensure the stability of compiling.
 It would be helpful especially in China Mainland.